-At the top right corner of the PCB, you will find a pad on the PCB where the L1 wire is soldered in.
+In the top right corner area of the PCB, you will find a pad on the PCB to which the L1 wire is soldered.
 This pad is connected directly to the RF output pin of the BNC connector (see diagram).
-If you connect a wire from here, to pin 2 of the 3-pin DVM/RF Power header, then key-down, the display will read the power output in Watts.
-It is easiest to have the transceiver in Straight key mode and just press the microswitch.
+If you connect a wire from here, to pin 2 of the 4-pin DVM/RF Power header, then key-down, the display will read the power output in Watts.
+It is easiest to have the transceiver in Straight key mode and squeeze the paddle.